davidcairns/DePict/README.md

-# DePicture.playground - noun: a place where people can play with drawing
+# DePict.playground - noun: a place where people can play with drawing

 A simple, declarative, functional drawing framework!
 In Swift!